PTSD: A psychological condition – or the result of a serious brain injury such as CTE?

 Chronic traumatic encephalopathy (CTE) may be far more prevalent than once assumed and may remain undiagnosed for many years

-New research shows that veterans, athletes, and others who are diagnosed with psychological disorders such as post-traumatic stress disorder (PTSD) and depression have actually sustained physical brain injuries such as TBI and CTE
+New research shows that veterans, athletes, and others who are diagnosed with psychological disorders such as post-traumatic stress disorder (PTSD) and depression have also sustained physical brain injuries such as TBI and CTE

 Leading physicians and scientists suggest advanced treatments, such as stem cell therapy and optimizing hormone levels to help heal serious brain injuries

-Reducing harmful neuroinflammation is essential to treating TBI, CTE & PTSD
+Reducing harmful neuroinflammation is essential to treating TBI and CTE

 At the bottom of this article, you’ll find a 7-step multifaceted treatment plan for CTE and PTSD